Koudela/eArc-di/README.md

 - **architectural optimized code** - no pre building or pre compiling needed
 - **support for all standard dependency enrichment techniques** - decoration, mocking, tagging
+- **decoration of static method access** - finally you are able to mock static methods
 - **support for explicit programming/architecture** - a class has hold of all its implementation details (apart from decoration, mocking and parameters which are by their very nature foreign context driven)